Geriatric Care for Senior Dogs & Cats

 Symptoms of osteoarthritis in cats are more subtle than those in dogs.
 While cats can experience a decrease in range of motion the most common symptoms of osteoarthritis in geriatric cats include weight loss, loss of appetite, depression, change in general attitude, poor grooming habits, urination or defecation outside the litter pan, and inability to jump on and off objects.
 Lameness typically seen in dogs is not commonly reported by cat owners.

-- Cancer
+• Cancer

 Bringing your geriatric pet in for routine checkups even when they seem healthy allows your veterinarian to examine them for early signs of cancer and other diseases which respond better to treatment when caught in their earliest stages.

-- Heart Disease
+• Heart Disease

 Like people, heart disease can be a problem for geriatric pets.

-Senior dogs commonly suffer from congestive heart failure, which occurs when the heart isn't pumping blood efficiently, causing fluid to back up in the heart, lungs, and chest cavity.
+Senior dogs will often suffer from congestive heart failure, which occurs when the heart isn't pumping blood efficiently enough and starts to cause a backup of fluid in your pet's lungs, heart and abdomen.

-While heart disease is much less common in dogs than cats, Feline Hypertrophic Cardiomyopathy is a relatively common condition.
-This causes the walls of a cat's heart to thicken over time, decreasing their heart's ability to efficiently function.
+While heart disease is seen less in cats than in dogs, Feline Hypertrophic Cardiomyopathy (HCM) is relatively common.
+This condition causes the walls of a cat’s heart to thicken, decreasing the heart’s ability to function efficiently.

-- Blindness and hearing loss
+• Blindness and hearing loss

 Degeneration in the eyes and ears can lead to varying degrees of deafness and blindness in older pets, although this is more common in dogs than in cats.

-- Liver disease
+• Liver disease

 In senior cats, liver disease is common and may be the result of high blood pressure or hyperthyroidism.
 Symptoms of liver disease in cats include loss of appetite, jaundice, drooling, vomiting, diarrhea, and increased thirst.